dkumazaw/onecyclelr/README.md

         train(...)
         scheduler.step()
 ```
+Please see onecyclelr.py for more information.

 ## Introduction
-This scheduler consists of three learning rate regimes: (1) upscale period, (2) downscale period, and (3) annihilation period.
+This scheduler consists of three learning rate/momentum regimes: (1) upscale period, (2) downscale period, and (3) annihilation period.
+In the upscale period, the learing rate is increased from min_lr to max_lr, while the momentum is reduced from max_momentum to min_momentum.
+In the downscale period, learning rate and momentum are moved to the opposite direction.
+Finally, the annihilation period reduces the learning rate down to min_lr * reduce_factor, while the momentum will be kept constant.

-The figure below shows example values of learning rates and momentums when you use the default values of OneCycleLR.
+The figure below shows example trajectories of learning rates and momentums when you use the default values of OneCycleLR.
 ![](./assets/example_trajectory.png)

 The authors of the paper claim that by using this learning rate schedule, the total number of iterations needed until convergence can be reduced significantly; in their experiments, the total numbers of epochs needed to train a ResNet50 on ImageNet can be reduced from **100** to **20**.